-Oh those behaviors we can’t just pretend don’t happen!
+Oh those classroom management behavior issues we can’t just pretend don’t happen!
 That kiddo who hits the kid next to him because it lights him up like a Christmas Tree that cries screams–“He hit me!”
 That girl who, in the middle of your instruction when you are working with another student, starts throwing your materials off the table including the scissors.

 1. Redirect With Gestures or Visuals